Safeguarding

 Goalball UK is working closely with the Child Protection in Sport Unit (CPSU), a specialist group under the umbrella of the National Society for the Prevention of Cruelty to Children (NSPCC) to maintain an up to date safeguarding and child protection policy.
 Goalball UK have attained the CPSU’s advanced level of standards for Safeguarding and Protecting Children in Sport.

-To download Goalball UK’s Safeguarding and Child Protection Policy please click here.
+Click here to download Goalball UK’s Safeguarding and Child Protection Policy.

 How to share a concern